 Endoscopic Foraminotomy

 An endoscopic foraminotomy is the least invasive technique used to enlarge the nerve root openings by eliminating the cause of narrowing of the foramina.
-The foramens are the small openings in each vertebra through which the spinal nerves pass.
-In some cases, these openings can become partially blocked in a condition known as spinal stenosis, causing nerves and blood flow to the nerves to become impinged, which results in pain, numbness, tingling, weakness, difficulty with walking, and/or a reduction in range of motion.
-Several spinal conditions can cause changes in the foramina, but the most common include bulging or herniated discs, degenerative disc changes, facet joint syndrome and spondylosis.
-Aging, injury and excessive wear-and-tear can also be contributing factors to the condition.
+These small openings in each vertebra allow spinal nerves to pass through.
+When blocked, a condition called spinal stenosis can occur—causing pain, numbness, tingling, weakness, difficulty walking, or reduced range of motion.
+Common causes include herniated discs, degenerative disc changes, facet joint syndrome, and spondylosis.
+Aging, injury, and wear-and-tear can also contribute.

-• Fast recovery that typically permits the patient to return to their daily life, work and activities much sooner than traditional open surgery.
+• Fast recovery that typically allows a quicker return to daily life, work, and activities than traditional open surgery.